-- Provide a report with information on the employment status of each qualifying veteran upon the request of FIFV; - Pay each qualifying veteran an amount equal to at least 90 percent of the annual median income for veterans in Florida based on the most recent federal census or the most recent American Community Survey 5-year estimated published by the U.S. Census Bureau;27 - Invest any awarded grant moneys into the small business to facilitate further job creation and employment of veterans;28 and - Not rehire a veteran previously claimed as an employee for purposes of receiving an additional grant.
+- Hire and employ a qualifying veteran for at least one year in order to become eligible for grant funding; - Provide a report with information on the employment status of each qualifying veteran upon the request of FIFV; - Pay each qualifying veteran an amount equal to at least 90 percent of the annual median income for veterans in Florida based on the most recent American Community Survey 1-year estimates published by the U.S. Census Bureau;29 - Invest any awarded grant moneys into the small business to facilitate further job creation and employment of veterans;30 and - Not rehire a veteran previously claimed as an employee for purposes of receiving an additional grant.